Mes Aynak: Archaeological work

 Archaeologists believe that Mes Aynak is a major historical heritage site.
 It has been called "one of the most important points along the Silk Road" by French archaeologist, Philippe Marquis.
 There are thought to be 19 separate archaeological sites in the valley including two small forts, a citadel, four fortified monasteries, several Buddhist stupas and a Zoroastrian fire temple, as well as ancient copper workings, smelting workshops, a mint, and miners habitations.
-In addition to the Buddhist monasteries and other structures from the Buddhist era that have already been identified, Mes Aynak also holds the remains of prior civilizations likely going back as far as the 3rd century BC.
+In addition to the Buddhist monasteries and other structures from the Buddhist era that have already been identified, Mes Aynak also holds the remains of prior civilizations likely going as far back as the 3rd century BC.
 Historians are particularly excited by the prospect of learning more about the early science of metallurgy and mining by exploring this site.
 It is known to contain coins, glass, and the tools for making these, going back thousands of years.

 All of this historical material is in imminent danger of destruction by the mining endeavor.
 In response to negative reports in the press comparing the Chinese mining company to those who destroyed the Buddhas of Bamiyan, a plan for minimal archaeological excavation was put in place.
 This plan still foresees the destruction of the site and everything still buried beneath it, but it does allow for the removal of whatever artifacts can be carried away by a small archaeological team led by DAFA, the French archaeological mission to Afghanistan.